Rounding Numbers Calculator

 - down - rounds towards zero.
 The above numbers become

 - ceil - rounds towards infinity.
-It differs from rounding up in a way it handles negative numbers.
+It differs from rounding up by the way it handles negative numbers.
 Both

 - floor - it rounds towards minus infinity.
 Similarly, negative numbers go the opposite way than in the case of rounding down.